-Wendy’s success as one of the biggest hamburger fast food restaurant chains in the world is based on its ability to address the concerns shown in this PESTEL/PESTLE analysis.
+Wendy’s success as one of the biggest hamburger fast-food restaurant chains in the world is based on its ability to address the concerns shown in this PESTEL/PESTLE analysis.
 The PESTEL/PESTLE analysis identifies the most notable external factors in Wendy’s remote or macro-environment.
 These factors threaten or create opportunities for the company.
-Wendy’s must include them in strategy formulation to ensure long-term competence.
+The food-service company must include them in strategy formulation to ensure long-term competence.
 Managers and investors can use the results of the PESTEL/PESTLE analysis to determine Wendy’s potential and capabilities based on the conditions of the remote or macro-environment.

 Wendy’s effectively addresses most of the external factors indicated in this PESTEL/PESTLE analysis.
 However, the business must improve its aggressiveness for innovation and expansion to counteract the threats in its remote or macro-environment.

 Political Factors Affecting Wendy’s Business

 Wendy’s macro-environment is under the influence of the political landscape.
-This aspect of the PESTEL/PESTLE analysis considers the political conditions that effect the company’s remote environment.
+This aspect of the PESTEL/PESTLE analysis considers the political conditions that affect the company’s remote environment.
 The following are the major political external factors significant in Wendy’s business:

 - Increasing economic integration and alliances (opportunity)